 Each hall, house, and apartment is supported by a Resident Assistant (RA) who functions as a student advisor and resource for the residents.
 The RAs are responsible for helping to maintain an atmosphere conducive to learning while also building community with the residents.
 Throughout the year, the RA’s will plan educational, cultural, and social activities that are designed to build positive communities on campus.
 Additionally, the RA provides a great variety of services from mediating roommate conflicts to initiating needed maintenance or repairs.
 Your RA is your first point of contact whenever you have a question!

 Each night, a team of RAs is on duty to make sure that the halls, houses, and apartments are safe.
 This is a good time for students to get to know the other RAs in their Neighborhood.

 What You Can Expect from TU’s Residence Life:

 - desk and chair

-- closet space for each student
+- wardrobe or closet space for each student

 The following are also important qualities of living on campus:

 - Access to laundry equipment is available.
 No quarters or swipe card needed.